majgis/ngify/README.md

     require('./templates/angularTemplate.html')

-Here are the example contents of angularTemplate.html:
+Here is an example of the contents of angularTemplate.html:

     <div>